Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 Max Strus Insights vs. the Nuggets

+- He's knocked down 2.5 threes per game, or 20.1% of his team's makes from beyond the arc this season.

-- Strus' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the NBA.

-- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.
+- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per game.

-- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.
+- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.

-- In terms of 3-pointers, the Nuggets are ranked third in the NBA, giving up 11.4 makes per game.
+- The Nuggets are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.

+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Max Strus vs. the Nuggets